Introduction

 Life Model Works, the organization with which Jim Wilder serves, recently published a reply to my book on their website entitled “Beyond a Slow Soul with a Radiator” (Hereafter “SSR,” available here).
 It was “written and approved by a group and represents the Life Model Works organization as the guardians of the model,” according to Michael Sullivant, Life Model Works CEO (personal email on October 25, 2024).

-I am glad to continue this conversation, not only because of its contemporary salience for the church but also in our pursuit of truth as we seek to understand God and others well.
+I am glad to continue this conversation, not only because of its contemporary salience for the church but also to continue the pursuit of truth as I seek to understand God and others better.
 Where I am wrong I appreciate correction, and read SSR with great interest.
 I found points on which we seem to agree, points we seem to still disagree, and points in which I believe SSR misunderstood my argument.
 In what follows is my attempt to clarify these three areas, in the hope that my comments will further the conversation in helpful ways.

 Areas We Seem to Agree